stanislaw/NSStringFromAnyObject/README.md

 ## Unsupported types

-Because of its hackery based on `void *` NSStringFromAnyObject does not work for the following types of data:
+Because of a hackery based on `void *` NSStringFromAnyObject does not work for the following types of data:

 * String literals